 - Repeat this section for each domain controller in your domain.

-GSPS is now installed and running.
+Password Sync is now installed and running.
 Any password changes made to a user's Active Directory account are automatically updated for your Google users as well.
-However, GSPS doesn't sync your existing Active Directory passwords to Google–it only syncs password changes.
+However, Password Sync doesn't sync your existing Active Directory passwords to Google—it only syncs password changes.

-Be sure to instruct your users to change their Active Directory password (as described in step 8) to sync the password their to Google Account.
+Tell your users to change their Active Directory password (as described in step 7 below) to sync the password to their Google Account.

-Complete and maintainStep 8: Instruct users to change their Active Directory passwords
+Complete & maintainStep 7: Instruct users to change their Active Directory passwords

 When adding new users, we recommend following this workflow:

 - Have the user sign in and change the initial password.
-GSPS syncs the new password with the Google Account within a few minutes.
+Password Sync syncs the new password with the Google Account within a few minutes.

 Note: Google passwords must adhere to the name and password guidelines.

 - Have the user sign in to their Google Account with their new password.
-Any subsequent Active Directory password changes are automatically synced to Google by GSPS.
+Password Sync automatically syncs any subsequent Active Directory password changes to Google.

 To ensure your users change their passwords in Active Directory:

-Step 1: Do not enable non-admin password recovery
+Step 1: Do not turn on non-admin password recovery

-Step 2: Instruct users to change their Windows password
+Step 2: Instruct users to change their Microsoft Windows password

-- Use Google Sites to create an internal webpage with instructions on how users can change their Microsoft Windows® password instead of their Google password.
+- Use Google Sites to create an internal page with instructions on how users can change their Windows password instead of their Google password.